tankangliang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User inputs a country as filter
+1. User inputs a country as filter.
-2. TBM shows all clients belonging to that country
+2. TBM shows all clients belonging to that country.

    Use case ends.

 **Extensions**

 * 1a.
-Invalid country is given
+Invalid country is given.

     * 1a1.
-TBM shows an error message
+TBM shows an error message.

       Use case ends.